PiETLab/SCALP/README.md

 3. Once you've downloaded the NOOBS zip file, you'll need to copy the contents to the formatted SD card on your computer.

-4. To set up a blank SD card with NOOBS:
+4. To set up a blank Micro SD card with NOOBS:

   * Format an SD card which is 8GB or larger as FAT.
 See the instructions given below.
   Note: If you're formatting an SD (or micro SD) card that has a capacity over 32GB (i.e. 64GB and above), then see the separate SDXC formatting instructions.